delight-im/PHP-Auth/README.md

 # Auth

-Secure authentication for PHP, once and for all, really simple to use.
+Authentication for PHP.
+Simple, lightweight and secure.

+Written once, to be used everywhere.

 Completely framework-agnostic and database-agnostic.